gt-cec/onr-isr/README.md

 The simulator was designed in conjunction with US Air Force and US Navy personnel to mimic standard procedures and flight paths.
 The project is intended for in-person user studies.

-**NOTE: We are remaking this domain for use in reinforcement learning projects, you can keep track of the development [here!](https://github.com/gt-cec/maisr)**
+**NOTE: We are remaking this domain in PyGame for use in reinforcement learning projects, you can keep track of the development [here!](https://github.com/gt-cec/maisr)**

 ## Citation